The Saddle Point Problem of Polynomials: Introduction

 The paper is organized as follows.
 Section~\ref{sc:pre} reviews some basics for polynomial optimization.
 Section~\ref{sc:algSPPP} gives an algorithm for solving SPPPs.
 We prove its finite convergence when the polynomials are generic.
 Section~\ref{sc:slvopt} discusses how to solve the optimization problems that arise in Section~\ref{sc:algSPPP}.
-Under some generic conditions, we prove that Lasserre type semidefinite relaxations can solve those optimization problems exactly.
+Under some genericity conditions, we prove that Lasserre type semidefinite relaxations can solve those optimization problems exactly.
 Proofs of some core theorems are given in Section~\ref{sc:proof}.
 Numerical examples are given in Section~\ref{sc:num}.
-Conclusions and some open questions are given in Section~\ref{sc:con}.
+Conclusions and some discussions are given in Section~\ref{sc:con}.